AdamPaternostro/Training-Azure-DevOps/README.md

 4. Save and Run a release

 ### Create QA Release
+Once you have your Dev deployment up and running you can quickly create new environments by cloning your stage and using scoped variables.
 1. Edit the release pipeline
 2. Edit variables
-3. Change Environment variable Scope to DEV
+3. Change Environment variable Scope to DEV (just the one variable)
 4. Click on Pipeline
 5. Clone the Dev Stage
 6. Click on new Stage and rename to QA